Pentax 645D versus Nikon D810

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D810 indeed provides for movie recording, while the 645D does not.
 The highest resolution format that the D810 can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The 645D and the D810 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Pentax 645D and Nikon D810 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Pentax 645D and Nikon D810 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Pentax 645D (⇒ rgt)||optical||YES||3.0||921||fixed||no||4000||1.1||no||no|